inkVerb/Vubuntu-info/README.md

 - You may modify these scripts for your own use, of course, remake it so it does not depend on "verb" domains or the inkVerb repository.
 This is part of the open license.
 - You do not need to write the "TM" ™ after our words like we do, we're just watching out for the sharks. :-)
 - You can support the project by purchasing an inkVerb™ namespace, which will point to the IP on whatever server you choose, including MX and TXT records (for OpenDKIM), or while the project is in Beta you need to choose your own DNS to manage the DNS records yourself.

+##### Verber origin, from Jesse

+Digital Ocean was doing their Google ad campaign back around 2014.
+I was tired of my registrar-host.
+The voice in my head said, "Give it a try."
+I was still expirimenting with Ubuntu on my Windows 8 book, the first of its kind.
+I didn't really have a reason for it all.
+Learning Ubuntu was just a matter of character.
+"Who I am" demanded that I try this particular thing that particular friends of mine talked about.

+Needless to say, Ubuntu LAMP on Digital Ocean ran all my WordPress sites rather well.
+I started designing in a makeshift Xubuntu Studio install, since unetbootin couldn't do U-Studio on my machine.
+I started playing with ownCloud, as if I didn't have enough reasons for headaches.
+Buggy, but they are getting their vapors in a group.
+Eventually, I hit that epiphany moment when I realized that the file system on my notebook was the same on my Ubuntu server.
+That was just after I spend a week trying to get Ex Ratione's Postfix Admin - Roundcube email server working.
+I finally got it right and made a snapshot.
+A year Digital Ocean caught on and started billing for snapshots, smart them.

+After a while, I realized there were many things I kept doing again and again.
+I didn't like taking an entire day to set up a "Hillarymail" server and risking one semi-colon messing everything up.
+That was when I started "bashing".
+It literally got me to a place where I won't make one, single change on my servers without writing a script to do it.
+They started piling up.

+All the while this is going on, I thought, "I should write my own CMS editor.
+Rather than 'New post', I should just have a pen and call the hover 'Ink.'
+Ink is a verb, after all."
+Registrar search, verb.ink, and the rest was history.

+As for all the little bash scripts that piled up—I put them in the "verb" directory.
+From there, it was an unintended construction site.
+By the time 16.04 LTS came out, I had fully automated the entire installation process for the entire server.
+One-command app installs, ownCloud, Pydio, WP, Ghost, Drupal, SuiteCRM, OrangeHRM, Ampache, Roundcube, PostfixAdmin, MediaWiki, who knows what else, and Letsencrypt just arriving on the scene...
+It was what every copywriter and entrepreneur needed.

+The last step was to get a server-to-server system for internal SSL CA purposes, one-click spinups, and my own stable release channel.
+(Why don't most developers learn from WordPress and just have a "latest.zip" package with the version number in the READ.ME?)
+If I'm lucky, I'll be able to set up an SSL Cert Authority for servers using the Verber scripts.
+But, that's future.

+The plan as of 2016 Q4 was to survive America's election and start on a GUI so more people can use what I spent two years unintentionally making on the backend.
+Thanks, Andy Bucher, for jabbering about Linux in high school.
+I'm sure we'll meet again in the clouds.
+In the meanwhile, I have some inking to get to.